 After her graduation from Wake Forest University, Brooke and Quintus were married and began their life together, opening Lenux Stables & Riding Academy, Inc. Brooke's love for horses is paired with her gift for teaching.
 Her true passion is teaching riding lessons.
 Brooke really gets to know her students and their families and loves passing on her love for horses to each of them.

-Brooke and Quintus have known Lauren for 15 years.
+Brooke and Quintus have known Lauren for many years.
 When Lauren first started riding horses at Cash Lovell Stables, Brooke was a student at Wake Forest and riding at the same barn.
 Both Quintus and Brooke were working at Cash Lovell Stables and got to know and love the Riggins family.
-Lauren and her mom, Melanie, helped start the Lenux Stables Birthday Parties 8 years ago.
-As a youth, Lauren was very active in ASAC (the American Saddlebred Association of the Carolina's) She is a former ASAC Youth President, Historian and recipient of the Margarent Stewart Youth Memorial Award.
+Lauren and her mom, Melanie, helped start the Lenux Stables Birthday Parties.
+As a youth, Lauren was very active in ASAC (American Saddlebred Association of the Carolinas) She is a former ASAC Youth president, historian and recipient of the Margaret Stewart Youth Memorial Award.
 In 2009, She was awarded ASAC Juvenile of the Year.

 Lauren loves teaching riding lessons and helping riders create a bond with the horses while learning to ride.
 She loves sharing what she describes as her, "one true passion," and teaching others what she loves.
-Lauren's favorite division to show in is the Roadster Horse Under Saddle Class on her favorite horse, Texas Pete.
+Lauren's excelled showing in the Roadster Horse Under Saddle Class on her favorite horse, the now retired Texas Pete.
 She is a graduate of UNC-Wilmington.